DV

 What is the difference between IEMG and VWO?

-IEMG (iShares Core MSCI Emerging Markets ETF) tracks MSCI Emerging Markets Investable Market Index with an index strategy, while VWO (Vanguard FTSE Emerging Markets ETF) tracks FTSE Emerging Markets All Cap China A Inclusion Index with an international approach.
-They are issued by BlackRock and Vanguard respectively.
+IEMG (iShares Core MSCI Emerging Markets ETF) tracks MSCI Emerging Markets Investable Market Index with an index approach, while VWO (Vanguard FTSE Emerging Markets ETF) tracks FTSE Emerging Markets All Cap China A Inclusion Index with an international approach.
+They are issued by iShares and Vanguard respectively.

 Can I hold both IEMG and VWO?